datnguye/dbterd/docs/nav/guide/cli-references.md

 - `c_to`: Configure the test metadata attribute (2) for the referenced column name(s).
 If (2)'s value is multiple columns, it will concat them all with `_and` wording.
 Default to `field`

 !!! tip "For example, if you would use `dbt-constraints` package"
-    The [dbt-constraints](https://hub.getdbt.com/snowflake-labs/dbt_constraints/latest/) package is using different name of test which is close to the contraint names, in this case, you would need to customize the input string here:
+    The [dbt-constraints](https://hub.getdbt.com/snowflake-labs/dbt_constraints/latest/) package is using different name of test which is close to the constraint names, in this case, you would need to customize the input string here:

     ```bash
     dbterd run \